 The United States has a vast underground infrastructure of pipelines, conduits, wires and cables that affect every individual.
 This underground infrastructure is critical to our way of life, constantly providing oil and natural gas, telecommunications, electricity, water, sewage, cable TV, and other vital products and services.
 Disruption of any of these underground facilities could affect the safety of the public, the environment, and continued service reliability that could impact our entire economy.

 One of the leading causes of disruption to our country’s underground facilities is external force damage (sometime’s called “third-party damage”) that occurs during excavation activities.
 This has been recognized by both industry and government.
 Although such damage occurs far too frequently, it is usually preventable.
 Responsibility for preventing excavation damage shared by all stakeholders.
 Advanced planning, effective use of one-call systems, accurate locating and marking underground facilities, and the use of safe-digging practices can all be very effective in reducing underground facility damage.
 In most states, increased and mandatory use of the state’s one-call system has significantly reduced the incidence of excavation damage, however, damage still occurs.

 A single accident or incident involving an underground utility strike can cause catastrophic consequences, cost millions of dollars and affect thousands of people.
 It could:

 > cause insurance liability

 > cause lost work

-Just since 2000, it is estimated that over 10,000 incidents have occurred involving Natural Gas Lines alone, causing over 1,000 fatalities and over $3 billion of property damage.
+Just since 2000, estimated that over 10,000 incidents have occurred involving Natural Gas Lines alone, causing over 1,000 fatalities and over $3 billion of property damage.